tangledbytes/chrome-extension/README.md

 1. Refactored code
 2. Elegant design and smoother transitions
 3. Finally added loading gif
-4. A feature which enables user to save their favorite sites at one place for easy access
+4. A feature which enables user to save their favorite sites at one place for easy access from any page by clicking on the extension icon on the top.

 ### Here are some screenshots: